aglines/ARCHIVE/README.md

-# PROJECT TITLE
+# EPICODUS STUDENT PROJECTS

-#### Epicodus Tic Tac Toe, May 10 2017
+#### Epicodus 2017

 #### By Andrew Glines

 ## Description

-Tic Tac Toe game setup
-(Backend logic only for now)
+A repository for my student projects at Epicodus, from April to October 2017

 ## Setup/Installation Requirements

-* Clone repository "tictactoe"
+* Clone this repo to local machine
 * View in browser

 ## Known Bugs